ivan-hc/sunvox-appimage/README.md

 # sunvox-appimage
 Unofficial.
 Small, fast and powerful modular synthesizer with pattern-based sequencer (tracker).

+This AppImage is an [Archimage](https://github.com/ivan-hc/ArchImage) (Arch Linux container into an AppImage), built on top of the sunvox AUR package.

 ------------------------------------------------------------------------

 ## Install and update it with ease